 In December of 2011, Wuhan Kaidi, a very large Chinese energy company, began construction of a new technology park in Wuhan, China.
 Westinghouse Plasma Gasifier was commissioned in Q1, 2013.

-The facility includes a 150 tpd plasma gasification demonstration facility purchased from Westinghouse Plasma Corp..
-Kaidi anticipates that the facility will commission in late 2012 and will process biomass for conversion to power and liquid fuels.
+The facility includes a 150 tpd plasma gasification demonstration facility purchased from Westinghouse Plasma Corp.
+The facility processes biomass for conversion to power and liquid fuels.

 Kaidi’s business plan includes building numerous facilities of capacities greater than 800 tpd of biomass.